FraxFinance/frax-standard-solidity/README.md

 Private Repo: `fraxlend-dev`
 Public Repo: `fraxlend`

-### Utilize Prettier as the default formatter
+### Utilize forge + prettier as the default formatter

-This repo contains a .prettierrc.json file for use with prettier
+This repo contains a .prettierrc.json file for use with prettier.
+Prettier is significantly smarter and has better line-wrapping heuristics than forge

 ### Utilize solhint as the default linter